Szhirr11/gitExample/readMe.txt

-Hello alternative movie starts 1955
+Hello alternative movie continues at 1985